GiulioRossetti/cdlib/docs/overview.rst

 ``CDlib`` is built upon the NetworkX_ python library and is intended to provide:

 - a standard programming interface and community discovery implementations that are suitable for many applications,
-- a rapid development environment for collaborative, multidisciplinary, projects.
+- a rapid development environment for collaborative, multidisciplinary projects.

 ------------------------
 The Python CDlib library